TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-03-01-best-time-to-switch-gitlab-to-github.md

 id: 305
 title: "The Best Time to Switch Gitlab&nbsp;to&nbsp;GitHub"
 perex: |
-    I'm known for being in love with GitHub Actions, a true paradise for any open-source project.
-I don't have much experience with private projects pricing for this and other services like GitLab or Bitbucket.
+    I'm known for using GitHub, a true paradise for any open-source project.
+But I don't have much experience with private projects pricing for this and other services like GitLab or Bitbucket.
     <br>
     <br>
-    I assumed they all are at a similar price layer.
-After today's call with one of my clients, I've learned about one benefit of GitHub Actions for private projects I didn't consider before.
-So much it's worth the switch.
+    I assumed they all were at a similar price layer.
+After today's call with one of my clients, I've learned about one benefit of GitHub Actions for private projects I didn't consider before. **So much it's worth the switch.**

 tweet: "New Post on #php 🐘 blog: The Best Time to Switch @gitlab to @github"
 ---